 This week: Filmmaker Noah Baumbach on the new New York… David Alan Grier answers (most of) your etiquette questions… Autism pioneer Temple Grandin diagnoses Mr. Spock… Travel writer Matt Gross goes to the edge… “Love & rockets” co-creator Gilbert Hernandez on ’60s comics that were super, sans superheroes… Why guilt is good (for groceries)… and we toast folk-hero Colonel Blood with a tipple from London.
 Plus: the caveman lexicon, and a song from Savages.

-The indie-darling filmmaker's newest, Frances Ha, is out May 17 - and critics are already describing it as winning, witty, and sublime.
-It centers on a young artist struggling to survive in contemporary New York City.
+The indie filmmaker's newest, Frances Ha, is an uncharacteristically upbeat look at a young artist struggling to survive in contemporary New York City.
 He chats with Rico about the new New York, fending off superheros, and Spaghetti-or-Meatballs.

 David Alan Grier's publicist isn't going to like this joke...